borbelyattila11/3D-Computer-Vision/topics/[ 4 ] Camera Models.md

 # Camera Models

 ## Perspective Camera (pinhole camera)
 Perspective camera is a model used to simulate the way a real-world camera captures images from a 3D scene onto a 2D plane.
 The perspective camera assumes that light rays emanate from a 3D scene, pass through a point known as the camera center, and project onto a 2D image plane.
 The model creates realistic depiction of objects, where their apparent size decreases with distance, mimicking human vision.
+Due to the light intersecting at a single point (the pinhole) the resulting image on the image plane is inverted.

 A 3D point (X, Y, Z) in the world coordinate system is projected onto a 2D image point (x, y) using the following equations: